Fees

 A larger retainer may be required for any corporation, partnership, or other entity where anticipated work within a month may be significant.

 Invoices are generated for services rendered and expenses incurred on the last day of the month.
-An itemized accounting of my time and expenses is provided.
+An itemized accounting of my time and costs is provided.
 Invoices are issued Net 10, meaning payment is due within 10 days of the date of the invoice.
 Payment options include cash, check, money order, PayPal, Zelle, and major debit/credit cards.

 Offer In Compromise

-There is NEVER a guarantee that any tax agency will accept an Offer in Compromise.
+There is never a guarantee that any tax agency will accept an Offer in Compromise.
 In certain circumstances, a denied IRS request for an OIC can be appealed to the United States Tax Court (alleging that the IRS abused its discretion in denying the OIC).
 Historically, taxpayers (petitioners) have not done well in these types of Tax Court cases.
 Further, the appeal to the Tax Court will require a tax attorney to assist you in filing a petition with the U.S. Tax Court and to represent you at trial.

 If you are considering filing an OIC, it is crucial that you retain a representative intimately familiar with the OIC process who will be able to present your OIC case as persuasively as possible.
 Please read the material on this website that discusses Offer in Compromise in more depth.
 I have had excellent results in getting client OICs accepted.